“The Goal Of Yoga (No, it’s not the Handstand).

 I have a deep desire and love for leading a balanced and active life, which has stemmed, I believe, from the fact from a very young age I engaged and competed in a variety of sports; from gymnastics to football to cheerleading.
 For as long as I can remember, my life has always incorporated a weekly schedule of training sessions for whichever sport I was involved in at that point.
 So when I finished University last year I seriously struggled with my lack of structure and a regular sport to burn off my ever-growing stresses and pent-up energy.

-I have always been totally drawn to any sport that allowed me to become stronger, whilst also improving my flexibility (something i’ve always rated pretty highly on my priority list), so, naturally, yoga drew me in hugely.
+I have always been totally drawn to any sport that allowed me to become stronger, whilst also improving my flexibility (something i’ve always rated pretty highly), so, naturally, yoga drew me in hugely.
 My initial involvement with yoga began when I was around 17; I just tagged along with my Mum to one of her classes round the corner from our house as the physical aspect of the practice appealed to me at a time when I was in a brief no-sport period in my first year of college, before finding cheerleading at university.
 I probably only went to about 4 yoga classes that whole year.
 I enjoyed it, but didn’t really channel the energy for the class and my interest waned.

 Over the next 4 years, I went through phases of going to yoga classes and practicing in my own time, but nothing very consistent came from it, until my final year of university.
 At the time, I was juggling all the studying involved in your final year of university, Captaining our All-Girl Level 2 Cheer Team (which, whilst one of the biggest blessings also brought incredible amounts of stress), writing my dissertation and dealing with a variety of personal issues, my stress levels were ridiculous.
 I began going to regular yoga classes and quickly started feeling the benefits of them.
 Although my initial engagement was purely physical, it rapidly came to incorporate all sides of the practice, particularly the mindfulness/ meditative aspect which, for someone like me who has always been a serial-overthinker, worrier and emotionally-driven person, I found fundamentally instrumental in improving my emotional well-being, as well as the physical benefits – both of which have continued to invigorate and motivate me to dedicate time and energy into this practice.